OHBA-analysis/osl-dynamics/doc/documentation.rst

 Welcome to the osl-dynamics documentation!

 The :doc:`API reference <autoapi/index>` provides documentation for the classes, methods and functions in osl-dynamics.
+New users may find the :doc:`FAQ <faq>` useful.

 Models
 ------